pacal/NPoco_Identity_Provider/README.md

 ## Quick start:
 * Download the [NPocoIdentity_WebApp_Template](https://github.com/pacal/NPocoIdentity_WebApp_Template) zip via the "Download Zip" button and unzip into a working directory
+OR
 * If you want to see a custom implementation of the NPoco Identity User download from the [Implement_INPocoIdentity Branch](https://github.com/pacal/NPocoIdentity_WebApp_Template/tree/Implement_INPocoIdentity)

+OR
-* Install-Package NPoco_Identity_Provider via nuget
+* Install-Package NPoco_Identity_Provider via nuget and start from scratch

 The templates will look very familiar to most people as it is based on the ASP.Net 4.52 MVC Template using the Individual User Account Authentication option